In this section

 Bleeding may occur at various times in pregnancy.
 Although bleeding is alarming, it may or may not be a serious complication.
 The time of bleeding in the pregnancy, the amount, and whether or not there is pain may vary depending on the cause.

-Bleeding in the first trimester of pregnancy is quite common and may be due to the following:
+Bleeding in the first trimester of pregnancy is quite common.
+Bleeding during pregnancy may be due to the following:

 - miscarriage (pregnancy loss).